hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 Pods annotated with the `lnrs.io/loki-ignore: "true"` annotation won't have their logs aggregated in the cluster _Loki_, this is advised against as it reduces log visibility but can be used to gradually integrate workloads with _Loki_.

 Workload logs can be shipped to an Azure storage account by setting `logging.workloads.storage_account_logs` to `true`.

+Workload logs can be shipped to an Loki by setting `logging.workloads.loki.enabled` to `true`.

 An external storage account must be provided in the `logging.storage_account_config` settings for this feature to function.
 The following is an example of the configuration required: